BioBrickTM Public Agreement Plasmid Collection

 Addgene has a number of plasmids covered under the BPA.
-Browse the full list or view two of the highlighted collections below.
+Browse the full list below or view two of the highlighted collections.

 A collection of well characterized bacterial transcription and translation initiation elements.
 These easy-to-use cassettes enable scientists to predictably drive gene expression over a large range of expression.

 Resources & Links

 Plasmids in the BIOFAB kit have been described in:

 Mutalik, V.K., Guimaraes, J.C., Cambray, G., Lam, C., Christoffersen, M.J., Mai, Q.A., Tran, A.B., Paull, M., Keasling, J.D., Arkin, A.P., Endy, D. Precise and reliable gene expression via standard transcription and translation initiation elements.
 Nature Methods 2013 10(4), 354-360.
 PubMed PMID 23474465

 Plasmids for BIL gates and amplifiers have been described in: